The Testament of Ann Lee: Release

+A first look was released on 22 July 2025.
 Charades and CAA Media Finance acquired the sales rights to the film on 26 August 2025.
-A first look was released on 22 July 2025.

 The film premiered in the main competition of the 82nd Venice International Film Festival on 1 September 2025.
-It was also be screened at the 2025 Toronto International Film Festival, and in the Official Competition at the 2025 BFI London Film Festival on 11 October, and then in the Special Presentations of the 61st Chicago International Film Festival on 16 October 2025.
-Through September and December 2025, the film has screened or will screen additionally at the Zurich Film Festival; the Hamptons International Film Festival; the Woodstock Film Festival; the Montclair Film Festival; the AFI Fest; the Philadelphia Film Festival; the SCAD Savannah Film Festival; Beyond Fest; New Orleans Film Festival; the Austin Film Festival; the Miami Film Festival; the Denver Film Festival; the St. Louis International Film Festival; the Lisbon & Estoril Film Festival; the Inverness Film Festival; the Independent Film Festival Boston; the Virginia Film Festival; the Leeds International Film Festival; the Heartland International Film Festival; the Ojai Playhouse Film Festival; the Santa Fe International Film Festival the EnergaCAMERIMAGE 2025; and the Tahoe Film Festival, with some of these screenings presented in 35 mm, 70 mm, and IMAX formats.
+It was also screened at the 2025 Toronto International Film Festival, and in the Official Competition at the 2025 BFI London Film Festival on 11 October, and then in the Special Presentations of the 61st Chicago International Film Festival on 16 October 2025.
+Through September and December 2025, the film was screened at the Zurich Film Festival; the Hamptons International Film Festival; the Woodstock Film Festival; the Montclair Film Festival; the AFI Fest; the Philadelphia Film Festival; the SCAD Savannah Film Festival; Beyond Fest; New Orleans Film Festival; the Austin Film Festival; the Miami Film Festival; the Denver Film Festival; the St. Louis International Film Festival; the Lisbon & Estoril Film Festival; the Inverness Film Festival; the Independent Film Festival Boston; the Virginia Film Festival; the Leeds International Film Festival; the Heartland International Film Festival; the Ojai Playhouse Film Festival; the Santa Fe International Film Festival; the EnergaCAMERIMAGE 2025; the Tahoe Film Festival; and the Sun Valley Film Festival; with some of these screenings presented in 35 mm, 70 mm, and IMAX formats.

-In September 2025, Searchlight Pictures acquired distribution rights to the film in North America and several international territories, setting it for a limited theatrical release on 70mm film in the United States on 25 December 2025.
+In September 2025, Searchlight Pictures acquired distribution rights to the film in North America and several international territories, giving it a limited theatrical release on 70mm film in the United States on 25 December 2025, before expanding wide on 23 January 2026, and later releasing in the United Kingdom on 27 February 2026.

 Marketing

 On 6 November 2025, the first teaser trailer made its online debut.
+The official trailer was released on 7 January 2026.

-The first poster promoting the theatrical release followed on 19 November 2025.
+The first theatrical-release poster was released on 19 November 2025, while a second poster followed on 10 December 2025.